-Lots of people use and recommend cheaper alternative Aloe Vera gels, ultrasound gels, other microcurrent gels and even home-made gels and still see super results that make them happy.
+Lots of people use and recommend cheaper alternative Aloe Vera gels, ultrasound gels, other microcurrent gels and home-made gels and still see super results that make them happy.
 I’ve tried a bunch and, even though the basic gels don’t feel as luxurious or as pampering and Nuface’s (or Ziip’s), I can confirm they perform just as well with no difference in microcurrent results.
-And I like I can apply my own serum underneath, wipe off the excess gel and then finish up with a nourishing moisturiser.
+I like I can apply my serum underneath, wipe off the excess gel and then finish up with a moisturiser.

 So, you can use cheaper alternatives which effectively conduct microcurrent deep into your skin without compromising your results 👍.